 Documented records are used by establishments to evidence traceability and ensure a robust audit trail.
-In this context, traceability refers to the completeness of auditable information about every step in the pathway for the use of relevant material, from consent through to disposal, or the material has been used up entirely.
+In this context, traceability refers to the completeness of auditable information about every step in the pathway for the use of relevant material, from consent through to disposal.

-Documented procedures for the creation, review, amendment, retention and destruction of records are required to help to ensure that records are maintained appropriately.
-SOPs should detail the frequency of document review required to ensure that documents are regularly reviewed and updated as necessary.
+Documented procedures and/or policies for the creation, review, amendment, retention and destruction of records are required to help to ensure that records are maintained appropriately.
+These should detail the frequency of document review required to ensure that documents are regularly reviewed and updated as necessary.